MakaylaLundry/Space-Research/index.md

 ![My Image](https://github.com/MakaylaLundry/Space-Research/blob/gh-pages/cotton.jpg?raw=true)

+#Growth Chambers
+Growth Chambers, which are the base of farming within microgravity provide appropriate levels of light, air temperature, relative humidity, and carbon dioxide, all adjustable according to different species of plants.
+They also create a space where ventilation and irrigation systems are implanted and automatic with minimal action required from the space station on earth.

 # Automated irrigation system
 Several systems are implanted to water plants in space, each having its purpose of determining plant hydration and health.